duke-malaria-collaboratory/BRAVA/README.md

 ## Usage Examples

-Below delineates what output files looked like after running this pipeline with a small sample of haplotypes.
+Below shows what output files looked like after running this pipeline with a small sample of haplotypes.

 `clean_sequencing_reads` should produce two folders in the {out}/fastq/{target} folder labeled **1** and **2** containing the cleaned and mapped fastq files. **1** contains the forward reads, **2** contains the reverse reads.